codeBodger/Drops/README.md

 # Feature Requests, Bug Reports, etc.
 - Please request features, report bugs, etc in the [issues tab](https://github.com/codeBodger/Quiz/issues) for the [associated GitHub repository](https://github.com/codeBodger/Quiz) for this program.
 You will need to create a GitHub account to do this.

 # Updates
-- To update the app to the latest version, simply type `./update.sh` into the "Shell" and press enter.
+1. To update the app to the latest version, click the "Shell" tab in the right hand pannel.
+2. Then type  `./update.sh` and press enter.
 - It is recommended to do this fairly frequently, about once per month.

 # Releases